sridharshinigandlapalli/demo1/README.md

 # demo1
-my first program created on 20th of june
+my first program created on 20th of june on friday